MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-manage-vm-protect.md

 ### No recovery

-Some applications in your environment may not need protection against unplanned downtime or data loss.
-For example, VMs used for development and testing typically do not need to be recovered.
-It is your decision to do without protection for an application or a specific VM.
-Azure Stack does not offer backup or replication of VMs from the underlying infrastructure.
-Similar to Azure, you will need to opt-in to protection for each VM in each of your subscriptions.
+Some apps in your environment may not need protection against unplanned downtime or data loss.
+For example, VMs used for development and testing typically don't need to be recovered.
+It's your decision to do without protection for an app or a specific VM.
+Azure Stack doesn't offer backup or replication of VMs from the underlying infrastructure.
+Similar to Azure, you need to opt-in to protection for each VM in each of your subscriptions.

  - RTO: Unrecoverable
  - RPO: Complete data loss